Anomalous Hall effect in the antiferromagnetic Weyl semimetal SmAlSi

+It is necessary to discuss possible Fermi surface reconstruction under a magnetic field in the presence of AHE, as discovered in $\mathrm{YbMnBi_2}$ \cite{Pan2022}.
+In $\mathrm{YbMnBi_2}$, it has been proposed that the canted Mn moments could change the shape and position of the bands dramatically, such that the energy of the Weyl points relative to the Fermi energy can be tuned, and, in turn, tune the intrinsic anomalous Hall and Nerst effects \cite{Pan2022}.
+It should be noted that the magnetic exchange energy in $\mathrm{YbMnBi_2}$ is significantly higher than in SmAlSi: $\mu^{Mn}_{eff} \sim 4~\mu_B$ with $T_N$ = 290 K, and $\mu^{Sm}_{eff} \sim 0.85~\mu_B$ with $T_N$ = 11.3 K, respectively.
+The exchange energy from the canted $\mathrm{Sm^{3+}}$ ions should be too small to significantly impact the Fermi surface topology as in $\mathrm{YbMnBi_2}$.
+In addition, the quantum oscillation frequencies [Fig. S8] do not change across the transitions.
+Therefore, neither temperature nor field are likely to induce Fermi surface reconstruction in SmAlSi.

-We benchmark the AHC with a few other established topological semimetals that show AHC, as indicated by the $\sigma^A_{yx}$ dependence on $\sigma_{xx}$ [Fig.~\ref{fig:4}].
-The conductivity of SmAlSi falls in the intrinsic regime, where the inter-band-coherence-driven intrinsic AHC is independent of the electron scattering mean free time, and should be a constant: $\sigma^A_{yx}~\sim$ constant.
+We benchmark the AHC in SmAlSi against other established topological semimetals, as indicated by the $\sigma^A_{xz}$ dependence on $\sigma_{xx}$ [Fig.~\ref{fig:4}(b)].
+The conductivity of SmAlSi falls in the intrinsic regime, where the inter-band-coherence-driven intrinsic AHC is independent of the electron scattering mean free time, and should be a constant: $\sigma^A_{xz}~\sim$ constant.
 The amplitude of the AHC is comparable to that of other materials with intrinsic AHE.